-Production will start by August and the pin piles will be delivered in batches in July 2021.
+Production will start by August and the pin piles will be delivered in batches, starting in July 2021.
 Meanwhile, CTCI MAC already begun preparations for the project.
 The company said it has been sourcing subcomponents and preparing machines and tools since February.

 “To facilitate the transportation of PPs from Kaohsiung Port to the project site off Changhua, CTCI MAC has set up CTCI MAC Ta-Lin Shop in Nansing Free Trade Zone in Kaohsiung, southern Taiwan”, CTCI stated in a press release.